shaefelinger/codepedia/src/VUE/vue router.md

 This tells Vue to use the browser `history.pushState` API to change the URL without reloading the page.

 Normally when you load up `/about-us` on a server it would look for an `about-us.html` file.

 On our application no matter what URL is called up, we must load up `index.html` which is where our application is loaded, and then our router will take over and load up the proper page.

-This is already the default functionality on our development server, but if we go to deploy our application we’ll need to ensure our server has the proper configuration to serve up our index.html no matter what route is navigated to.
-The Vue Router documentation has a bunch of [example configurations](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations) showing how to do this.
+This is  the default functionality on our development server,

+but if we go to deploy our application we’ll need to ensure our server has the proper configuration to serve up our index.html no matter what route is navigated to.

+The Vue Router documentation has a bunch of [example configurations](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations)